Skip to Content

 Absorbent products such as pads or disposable underwear are usually

-used when other methods of treating incontinence have failed or cannot be used.
+used when other methods of treating incontinence have failed or can't be used.

-These methods don't treat the incontinence but may make it possible to manage
+These methods don't treat the incontinence.
+But they may make it possible to manage

 E. Gregory Thompson, MD - Internal Medicine & Avery L. Seifert, MD - Urology